The Sports Hub: Football

-Final
+The stadium was the sole venue that hosted the 2015 SAFF championship.
+India were crowned the champions.

+Kerala Cricket League

+The stadium played as the centralised venue for the inaugural edition of Kerala Cricket League in 2024, a state level franchise cricket club tournament ran by Kerala Cricket Association (KCA) along with extended support Board of Control for Cricket in India (BCCI).

 Awards

 The Sports Hub, Trivandrum was adjudged as the winner of the David Vickers Award for New Venue of the Year, in the Stadium Business Awards 2016 held at the Santiago Bernabéu Stadium, Madrid, Spain on 1 June 2016.